 🍽 Equipment Needed

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-How to make red velvet rice krispie treats with these simple step-by-step instructions:
+Check out how to make red velvet rice krispie treats with these simple step-by-step instructions: